k00mi/gitaly/doc/proposals/snapgraph/README.md

 scratch Gitaly server into persistent storage (object storage).
 For faster restores, and to keep the total graph size in check, we can collapse multiple snapshots into one.
-This comes down to restoring the repository in question up to a known snapshot, and then making a new full (i.e. non-incremental) snapshot from that point-in-time copy.
+This comes down to restoring the repository in a temporary directory, up to a known snapshot.
+Then we make a new full (i.e. non-incremental) snapshot from that point-in-time copy, and replace all snapshots up to and including that point with a single (full) snapshot.

 ### Snapshot graph representation